paritytech/capi/CONTRIBUTING.md

 :dart: &nbsp; Handle renaming, moving files, linting and formatting separately (not alongside features or bug fixes)

-:test_tube: Add tests for new functionality
+:test_tube: &nbsp; Add tests for new functionality

 **Draft pull requests for early feedback are welcome and do not need to adhere to any guidelines.**